-The students with the guide of the teacher will build the conventional "“Hofmann apparatus”" (macroscale) and the alternative “"Hofmann apparatus”" (microscale) using disposable materials as follow:
+The students, with guidance from their teacher, build the conventional “Hofmann apparatus” (macroscale) and the alternative “Hofmann apparatus” (microscale) using disposable materials, as follows:

-The “Hofmann Apparatus for Decomposition of Water” – introduced by the German chemist A. W. von Hofmann (1813 – 1892) – is still worldwide present in schools and universities: Two tubes (connected with a third one) are supplied with platinum electrodes and powered by DC.
-Water mixed with sulfuric acid as electrolyte is decomposed leaving hydrogen and oxygen in a volume ratio of two to one.
+The “Hofmann Apparatus for Decomposition of Water” – introduced by the German chemist, A. W. von Hofmann (1813 – 1892) – is still present worldwide, in schools and universities.
+The apparatus is comprised of two tubes (connected by a third), which are supplied with platinum electrodes and powered by DC.
+Water mixed with sulfuric acid as electrolyte is decomposed, leaving hydrogen and oxygen in a volume ratio of 2:1.

-A first step to modify the "Hofmann" was done by replacing the electrodes by paper clips and the electrolyte by sodium sulfate solution mixed with red cabbage juice.
+A first step in modifying the Hofmann apparatus was to replace the electrodes with paper clips and the electrolyte with sodium sulfate solution, mixed with red cabbage juice.

-A "Hofmann" for Microscale Home Experimentation consists of a small honey package pierced by two hypodermic needles.
-They were extracted from an Insulin syringe.
-The electrolyte is again sodium sulfate solution mixed with red cabbage juice.
-The electrodes (paper clips) are connected with a 9-Volt rechargeable battery.
-Two 5-ml injections bottles (Liquemin Roche) full of electrolyte are placed on the electrodes upwards down.
+A Hofmann apparatus for microscale home experimentation consists of a small honey package, pierced by two hypodermic needles.
+The needles have been extracted from an insulin syringe.
+The electrolyte is still sodium sulfate solution, mixed with red cabbage juice.
+The electrodes (or paper clips) are connected to a 9-Volt rechargeable battery.
+Two 5-ml injection bottles (Liquemin Roche) full of electrolyte are placed on the electrodes, upside-down.

-In working groups the students will discuss and concluding the results.
+In working groups, the students discuss the results and make conclusions.